-Garfield Grove is a 8.6 mile out and back trail located near Three Rivers, CA and is rated as difficult.
-The trail is primarily used for hiking and is accessible from July until November.
+Garfield Grove Trail is a 13.6 mile moderately trafficked out and back trail located near Three Rivers, CA that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until November.

 The drive to South Fork campground was almost as rough as the hike.
 Haha.
 We went on this trail expecting only a 2.5 mile hike in, but ended up going the full 5 miles in to Garfield Creek.
 The elevation was brutal on me.
 I do not work out regularly and wasn't really expecting such a continuous climb all 5 miles.
 BUT, it was definitely worth it!
 The dramatic changes in scenery was most memorable to me.
 It almost feels like you've been to 5 different forests when all is said and done.